-Settlement Sum.
-The Settlement Sum is \$83,000,000 reflecting a substantial A. premium for the State given the unique facts and circumstances associated with the Actions, including without limitation the trial date and the impact of opioid abuse and misuse in the State.
-The Settlement Sum shall be inclusive of (1) the Litigation Cost Amount attributable to reimbursement of the State's and Participating Local Governments' reasonable attorney fees, costs, and expenses incurred through the Execution Date in connection with their Claims against Walgreens and the Released Entities in the Actions, and to be disbursed as provided in Section IX below; and (2) the Remediation Amount attributable to the Alleged Harms, which shall be used to fund opioid abatement and treatment activities throughout the State and disbursed as provided in Section IV below.
-Walgreens does not concede that these activities constitute cognizable abatement.
-For the avoidance of doubt, the Remediation Amount equals the aggregate amount paid or incurred by Walgreens hereunder other than amounts that constitute the Litigation Cost Amount.
+- Settlement Sum.
+The Settlement Sum is \$68,000,000, reflecting a substantial premium for the State given the unique facts and circumstances associated with the Actions, including without limitation the imminent trial date and the impact of opioid abuse and misuse in the State.
+The Settlement Sum shall be inclusive of (1) the Litigation Cost Amount attributable to reimbursement of the State's and Participating Local Governments' reasonable attorney fees, costs, and expenses incurred through the Execution Date in connection with their Claims against Kroger and the Released Entities in the Actions, and to be disbursed as provided in Section IX below; and (2) the Remediation Amount attributable to the Alleged Harms, which shall be used to fund opioid abatement and treatment activities throughout the State and disbursed as provided in Section IV below.
+Kroger does not concede that these activities constitute cognizable abatement.
+For the avoidance of doubt, the Remediation Amount equals the aggregate amount paid or incurred by Kroger hereunder other than amounts that constitute the Litigation Cost Amount.
 The Qualified Settlement Fund Administrator shall place the Litigation Cost Amount and the Remediation Amount into separate sub-funds within the Qualified Settlement Fund pending their disbursement as provided in this Settlement Agreement.
-On or before the Participation Date, the State shall provide to Walgreens Election and Release Forms (in the form annexed as Exhibit D) demonstrating that (1) at least 96% of the population of Litigating Local Governments, (2) at least 96% of Counties, and (3) at least 96% of the population

-- of Non-Litigating Local Governments as of the Participation Date that are Class I or Class II Local Governments have become Participating Local Governments (collectively, the "Participation Threshold").
-For the avoidance of doubt, the requirement that Walgreens pay the Settlement Sum pursuant to this Agreement shall become binding only upon the State's provision to Walgreens of Election and Release Forms demonstrating that it has met the Participation Threshold. - B. Timeline for Settlement Sum Allocation and Payments.
-Provided that the State has met the Participation Threshold, within three (3) business days of the earliest of either Walgreens' receipt of Election and Release Forms demonstrating that the Participation Threshold has been met or the Participation Date, the Parties shall jointly file with the Court a request that the Court determine what portion of the Settlement Sum constitutes the Litigation Cost Amount.
+On or before the Participation Date, the State shall provide to Kroger Election and Release Forms (in the form annexed as Exhibit D) demonstrating that (1) at least 96% of the population of Litigating Local Governments, (2) at least 96% of Counties, and (3) at least 96% of the population of Non-Litigating Local Governments as of the Participation Date that are Class I or Class II Local Governments have become Participating Local Governments (collectively, the "Participation Threshold").
+For the avoidance of doubt, the requirement that Kroger pay the Settlement Sum pursuant to this Agreement shall become binding only upon the State's provision to Kroger of Election and Release Forms demonstrating that it has met the Participation Threshold. - B. Timeline for Settlement Sum Allocation and Payments.
+Provided that the State has met the Participation Threshold, within three (3) business days of the earliest of either Kroger's receipt of Election and Release Forms demonstrating that the Participation Threshold has been met or the Participation Date, the Parties shall jointly file with the Court a request that the Court determine what portion of the Settlement Sum constitutes the Litigation Cost Amount.
 The State agrees that it will not seek a Litigation Cost Amount percentage greater than that sought from any other settling party, and it is the Parties' expectation and intent that the Litigation Cost Amount percentage shall be no greater than for any other settling party.
-If the Court has not issued an order regarding the portion of the Settlement Sum that constitutes the Litigation Cost Amount by May 1, 2023, the Parties will meet and confer and will agree by May 8, 2023 on an allocation as between the Remediation Amount and the Litigation Cost Amount, subject to revision by the Court.
-If the Parties agree on an allocation as between the Remediation Amount and the Litigation Cost Amount and the Court later orders a different allocation as between the Remediation Amount and the Litigating Cost Amount, the State agrees to cooperate with Walgreens in preparing any tax forms reasonably requested by Walgreens, including but not limited those set out in Section XI.F.
-Walgreens shall, within fifteen (15) days after the occurrence of (1) the Participation Date; (2) the Court issuing a ruling determining what portion of the Settlement Sum constitutes the Litigation Cost Amount or an agreement by the Parties on such allocation, whichever comes first; (3) Walgreens's receipt of Election and Release Forms demonstrating that the Participation Threshold has been met; and (4) the date the Qualified Settlement Fund has been established under the authority and jurisdiction of the Court and Walgreens has received from the West Virginia Attorney General a W-9 and wire instructions for the Qualified Settlement Fund, pay into the Qualified Settlement Fund the total sum of \$11,066,666.67 (the "Initial Payment").
-Beginning one year after the Initial Payment, WALGREENS shall pay into the Qualified Settlement Fund \$11,066,666.67per year for payment years 2 and 3, and \$9,960,000 per year for payment years 4 through 8 (the "Subsequent Payments") pursuant to the schedule set forth in Exhibit H. - C. No Other Payments by Releasees.
-Other than the Initial Payment and the Subsequent Payments described in Section III.A, none of the Released Entities shall have any obligation to make any further or additional payment under this Agreement. - D. Consent Judgment.
-As soon as practicable following the Effective Date, and prior to the Initial Payment, Plaintiff shall file in the Court a proposed Consent Judgment substantially in the form of Exhibit F. The Consent Judgment shall be approved by the Court and include the dismissal with prejudice, as to Walgreens and all other Released Entities, of the West Virginia AG Action and the Actions of Participating Local Governments pending before the Court.
-The Consent Judgment shall further provide that, notwithstanding the dismissal, the Court shall retain jurisdiction to (1) determine the allocation of the Litigation Cost Amount as provided in Section IX, and (2) enter an Amended Consent Judgment imposing injunctive terms as set out in Section V.A.
-The Parties shall confer and agree as to the final form and time of filing of the Consent Judgment and any amended Consent Judgment prior to its filing with the Court.
+If the Court has not issued an order regarding the portion of the Settlement Sum that constitutes the Litigation Cost Amount by October 2, 2023, the Parties will meet and confer and will agree by October 9, 2023 on an allocation as between the Remediation Amount and the Litigation Cost Amount, subject to revision by the Court.
+If the Parties agree on an allocation as between the Remediation Amount and the Litigation Cost Amount and the Court later orders a different allocation as between the Remediation Amount and the Litigating Cost Amount, the State agrees to cooperate with Kroger in preparing any tax forms reasonably requested by Kroger, including but not limited to those set out in Section XI.D.
+Kroger shall pay the Settlement Sum pursuant to the following schedule: